How social networks influence human behavior: An integrated latent space approach for differential social influence: Simulation Studies

 \paragraph*{Scenario 1.3}

 In Scenario 1.3, we consider three-person clusters for the social network space as in Scenario 1.1.
-For the item-respondent network space, we consider three-person clusters and four-item clusters as displayed in Figure \ref{fig:latent_sim1}(c).
-Scenario 1.3 is identical to Scenario 1.1 except for the fourth item cluster in the middle of the space.
+For the item-respondent network space, we consider three-person clusters and four-item clusters. { $\mathbf{P}{\text{net}}$ and $\mathbf{P}{\text{irt}}$ for Scenario 1.3 are shown in Table \ref{tab:prob13}.
+This scenario is similar to Scenario 1.1, except for the addition of a fourth item group.
+The values for $a$, $b$, $c$, and $d$ are the same as in Scenario 1.1.
+The probability of answering the fourth cluster item positively for all the respondents is denoted as $e$. $e$ is set from 0 to 0.1 with an increment of 0.05. }